 It’s a bold joke but the construction of his new and controversial documentary The Problem with Apu already proves he has guts.
 The Simpsons is an institution.
 I, like most of its young fans, soaked up the show’s wit and impressive endless catalogue of pop culture references.
 In its 28th year, the show can boast that it’s the longest-running cartoon, but does that also mean that some of its elements have dated badly?

-Admittedly, the show has tried to modernise by altering well-known characters like Smithers, who for decades harboured a not so secret love for his boss, and was outed last year.
-Yet Apu has never changed.
+Admittedly, the show has tried to modernise by altering well-known characters like Smithers, who for decades harboured a not-so-secret love for his boss, and was outed last year.
+Yet Apu has never changed from little more than a stereotype.
 Kondabolu is an Indian-American comedian has decided to go after arguably the most famous South Asian on television from the past three decades – Apu Nahasapeemapetilon – to teach America the basics of how not to represent ethnic minorities.

-We all know him from the Kwik-E-Mart, his friendly face, his sales patter, his questionable accent, and played by Hank Azaria, the white voiceover artist who also lends his voice to Moe, Bumblebee Man and Duffman.
+We all know him from the Kwik-E-Mart, his friendly face, his sales patter, his questionable accent.
+He's played by Hank Azaria, the white voiceover artist who also lends his voice to Moe, Bumblebee Man, and Duffman.
 Azaria’s portrayal of the convenience store owner and father of eight is something that is rarely scrutinised.
 But for South Asians in America, he has been their most prominent media representative for decades.

 APU IS THE EASIEST WAY TO GET PEOPLE TO TALK ABOUT SOUTH ASIAN REPRESENTATION